loader image

 Ref fcr050 Category Tag

-Solid bottle made from rock crystal, with an elongated neck and a cylindrical shape with an open mouth and an oval body whose lower part ends in a spout.
-This bottle was part of a set of instruments that were necessary for the ceremonial opening of the mouth of the deceased.
+Rock crystal vessell with an elongated neck and finished in a cylindrical shape with an open mouth and an oval body whose lower part ends in a beak.
+The Hates vessel was part of a set of instruments that were necessary to perform the ceremonial opening of the mouth of the deceased.
+This ceremony would allow the deceased to have all the orifices of his body opened so that in the afterlife he could see, hear, smell, eat, etc.

 Scroll to Top